arturfabricio/project-mlops/reports/README.md

 > Answer:

 --- question 18 fill here ---

 The compute engine was made used to actually train the model.
 Combining the VM's with tmux its possible to let the training run over night and in with parralel sessions.
 If we had more money we would have setup multiple VM's using GPUs to train the model faster.
+So for this project and to illustrate that we understand the purpose we simply used the standard hardware which is: 1-2 vCPU and 4 GB memory.
+The VM was also created using a standard pytorch image.

 ### Question 19